 Steve became a director of the Issuer in March 2015.
 Steve has been in the financial services industry since the 1970s, having worked for several financial institutions.
 Steve is a licensed mortgage broker with Capital West Mortgage (Canning) Inc., a company wholly-owned by Steve.
-Prior to joining CWMI, Steve spent 23 years at BlueShore Financial, working in various departments including branch management, broker services and business development.
+Prior to joining the Manager, Steve spent 23 years at BlueShore Financial, working in various departments including branch management, broker services and business development.
 From 2005 to 2014, his position at BlueShore Financial was Assistant Vice President, Business Development, and in that position, he was responsible for BlueShore Financial's non-traditional residential loan portfolio.
 He specializes in real estate loans and mortgages, and has developed an excellent reputation amongst the mortgage community.
-Steve is a member of the Mortgage Brokers Association of British Columbia and has the AMP designation for his mortgage broker license.